 Literature Criticism Online – Another product from Gale, this is the electronic version of their massive collection of literary criticism.
 We used to refer to these as the "big brown books" that took up several sections of shelving in our library.
 Now we have the entire collection, and it takes up no space on our shelves.
 And it is cross-searchable, meaning you don't have to go to each set (CLC, TCLC, NLC, etc.) to find your information.

-Salem History and Salem Science - Several of our print sources from Salem are also available online.
+Salem History, Salem Literature and Salem Science - Several of our print sources from Salem are also available online.
 These include Great Lives From History, Great Events in History, Milestone Documents, Forensic Science and a few others.

 Social Issues In America – from M.E.
 Sharpe.
 This title explores historical and contemporary aspects of more than 170 hotly contested issues confronting American society.